 - 2.6 By virtue of paragraph 4 of Schedule 1 to the Justice Act, the number of independent members on the PCSP shall be one less than the number of political members.
-Appointments shall be made by the Policing Board from among persons nominated by the Council and shall, so far as practicable, secure that political and independent members of the PCSP (taken together) are representative of the community in the district. - 2.7 By virtue of paragraph 2 of Schedule 2 to the Justice Act, a DPCSP shall consist of 5 independent members.
-Appointments shall be made by the Policing Board from among persons nominated by the Council and shall, so far as practicable, secure that political and independent members of the DPCSP (taken together) are representative of the community in the area covered by the District Partnership.
+By virtue of paragraph 2 of Schedule 2 to the Justice Act, a DPCSP shall consist of 5 independent members.
+Appointments shall be made by the Policing Board from among persons nominated by the Council and shall, so far as practicable, secure that political and independent members of the (D)PCSP (taken together) are representative of the community in the district. - 2.7 Paragraph 3.43 of the CPANI Code indicates: "Where a department is under a statutory duty to secure as far as is practicable that a Board is representative (or reflective) of the community, the Department must not discriminate unlawfully when fulfilling this duty."